Does ‘quiet quitting’ really deserve our attention?

 The intriguing question is why such stories go viral in the first place.
 Quiet quitting appears in all newspapers worldwide, each time illustrated with local interviews.
 Each time these local interviews result in thousands of clicks and comments in their home country.
 It is not so much intriguing that newspapers write about the phenomenon (they simply report what attracts attention) but that so many people react empathically and agreeably, without quiet quitting themselves.
 We have an interesting paradox: while everyone is talking about quiet quitting, in reality very few people are doing it.

 Sometimes we don’t need statistics, but stories to capture the zeitgeist.
 In the 1980s, journalist Tom Wolfe perfectly captured the zeitgeist in New York with The Bonfire of Vanities.
 It contrasted the vanity in Wall Street with the racial inequalities and poverty in surrounding neighbourhoods.
 Generation X by Douglas Coupland was another game-changing book in the early 1990s.
 It expressed the change in the zeitgeist at the right time – that means, just a few months before everyone else was talking about it.
-His book signaled the end of the "greed is good" era.
+His book signalled the end of the "greed is good" era.
 Boredom, nihilism and anti-consumerism became the themes of the early 1990s.
 Not coincidentally, "I’m not a target market" is the title of a chapter.
 Whitney Houston gave way to Kurt Cobain.

 Read more: Are we seeing the Great Resignation – or the Great Exhaustion?